-Panel-specific longitudinal files are available for downloading in the data section of the MEPS Web site.
+Panel-specific longitudinal files are available for downloading in the data section of the MEPS website.
 For each panel, the longitudinal file comprises MEPS survey data obtained in Rounds 1 through 5 of the panel and can be used to analyze changes over a two-year period.
 Variables in the file pertaining to survey administration, demographics, employment, health status, disability days, quality of care, patient satisfaction, health insurance, and medical care use and expenditures were obtained from the MEPS full-year Consolidated files from the two years covered by that panel.

-For more details or to download the data files, please see Longitudinal Weight Files at meps.ahrq.gov/data_stats/more_info_download_data_files.jsp.
+For more details or to download the data files, please see Longitudinal Weight Files at the AHRQ website.